MJSahebnasi/Computer-Networks-Projects/README.md

 As you can see, there are several commands that you enter.

-## <b>a bug to be fixed:<b>
+### <b>a bug to be fixed:<b>
-modifying the network is not working properly for all cases.
-The reason is that you cannot announce the changes applied on network by just sending a table.
+modifying the network is not working properly in some cases.
+The reason is that you cannot announce the changes applied on network by just sending a modified routing table.
 Another type of message is required.